 Dean Lane, Bedminster, Bristol, BS3

-In medieval times a shrine dedicated to St Katherine of Alexandria stood in Bedminster at the junction of the present Lombard Street and East Street; the remains of this were finally removed in 1887 to make way for the offices of the Imperial Tobacco Company.
+In medieval times a shrine dedicated to St Catherine of Alexandria stood in Bedminster at the junction of the present Lombard Street and East Street; the remains of this were finally removed in 1887 to make way for the offices of the Imperial Tobacco Company.
 A short distance away, a house at 11 Redcliffe Parade West was used from 1850 for Catholic worship, and a school established in the conservatory in the garden.
 In 1854 the mission priest, the Rev. William Vaughan (later Bishop of Plymouth) acquired a site at the junction of Regent Road and East Street, where a modest church and schoolroom were built at a cost of £518 from designs by Charles Hansom (who with his brother Joseph was later to build Vaughan’s cathedral at Plymouth).
 These soon became inadequate and in 1870 Bishop Clifford of Clifton asked Hansom to look for a larger site, closer to the city centre (the buildings were later sold and become part of Bedminster Library; the diocesan historian J. A. Harding suggests that parts survive within the present building).
 The newly-laid out Victoria Street was chosen as a suitably prominent and prestigious location, and here Hansom designed a school and church (1872-4).
 There was no room for a presbytery, and the mission was served by priests from the Pro-Cathedral and the Catholic Reformatory at Arno’s Court until 1885, when a resident priest was appointed, living in a nearby rented house.

-The west front is by Ivor Day & O’Brien and bears similarities (e.g. in the design of the circular west window) to their earlier church of St Teresa, Filton (qv).
+The west front is by Ivor Day & O’Brien and bears similarities (e.g. in the design of the circular west window) to their earlier church of St Teresa, Filton, Bristol.
 In a projecting porch below this, the plain granite entrance has attached columns of pronounced entasis with cushion capitals.
-The corner bays (to south aisle and baptistery) are double height and gabled at the sides, with round arched window openings surmounted by circular windows (blind on the west front).
+The corner bays (to south aisle and former baptistery) are double height and gabled at the sides, with round arched window openings surmounted by circular windows (blind on the west front).
 The west end has stylised square buttresses with pierced square caps.

-The porch and narthex at the west end lead into a wide, tall nave, of four bays, with one more bay for the gallery at the west end, reached by a stair in the south aisle.
-The walls are faced in brick with stylised neo-Byzantine patterning, the rhythmic pattern of the tall, narrow recesses in the spandrels almost jazzy in effect.
+The porch and narthex at the west end lead into a wide, tall nave of five bays, one of which contains the gallery at the west end, reached by a stair in the south aisle.
+The walls are faced in bare brick with stylised neo-Byzantine patterning, the rhythmic pattern of the tall, narrow recesses in the spandrels almost jazzy in effect.
 The nave piers are cruciform, with crude, squared versions of cushion capitals, left plain except for those on either side of the sanctuary arch and one on the north side of the nave, which have flat low-relief carving of Byzantine character.
 The nave and sanctuary have a king-post roof of early Christian/Byzantine character, while the half dome of the apse at the east end is plastered and lit from the top and sides.
 Steps and brick cancellae at the entrance to the sanctuary separate this area from the nave, a distinction broken down since Vatican II by a projecting dais with forward altar in front of the cancellae.
 At the sides of the sanctuary, iron screens are placed in the arches, separating this area from the side chapels.
 Behind the baldacchino, the wall of the apse of is of patterned brick, with a timber aumbry to the left, a central door (blocked) and a niche to the right.

-Original Date: 1927
+Original Date: 1922

 Conservation Area: Yes